merenlab/anvio.org/help/main/programs/anvi-setup-cazymes/index.md

   display: true
 ---

-Download and setup Pfam data from the EBI.
+Download and setup CAZyme data from the dbCAN3.

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.